January 27, 2026

 Coverage

-Both carriers use the nation’s largest 5G network for cellular and data coverage.
+Both carriers use leading nationwide 5G networks for cellular and data coverage.

 I find that both carriers’ coverage works best in urban areas.
 So, if you live in a city or suburb, you won’t have any issues with connecting.

-Rural areas are also covered fairly well, as seen through various reviews, but you may want to use the coverage map directly if you’re unsure about your location.
+Rural areas are also covered fairly well, as seen through various reviews, but you may want to use the coverage maps found on the companies' websites directly if you’re unsure about your location.

 Reliability

 This is where the two differ.
-TextNow’s Free Essential Data plan only allows up to 5 Mbps, whereas the Helium Mobile Zero plan provides up to 418 Mbps.
-An important distinction to make here is that TextNow’s free plan only allows data for email, maps, rideshare, and its own app.
+TextNow’s Free Flex plan only allows up to 75 Mbps, whereas the Helium Mobile Zero plan provides up to 418 Mbps.
+An important distinction to make here is that TextNow’s free plan only allows data for email, maps, finance (Venmo, select banking apps), rideshare, and its own app.
 None of those apps require high speeds for function, so their small limit makes sense in comparison to Helium Mobile’s, which provides 3GB of data for everything, including streaming – a data-heavy action.

 Both carriers offer customer support online (no phone number) via a support page with helpful articles and tips, and live chat.

-TextNow’s live chat support is AI-powered, with an AI bot speaking with you originally, before it gets transferred to a live representative if my problem wasn’t solved.
+TextNow’s live chat support is AI-powered, with an AI bot speaking with you originally, before it gets transferred to a live representative if the problem isn’t solved.
 I also found that I could just type in “speak to a real human,” and be given the option to wait for an agent right away.

 Recap: Which carrier is better?

-TextNow and Helium Mobile share a lot of similarities when it comes to pricing, coverage, and reliability.
+TextNow and Helium Mobile share a lot of similarities when it comes to pricing — although Helium is no longer free — coverage, and reliability.
 But their differences are what sets TextNow apart as the more accessible and trustworthy choice.

 TextNow has been providing some form of free phone service for the past 16 years, so it’s a service you can trust won’t go away.
 The way it’s able to pay for it is also a trusted method – ads – which in TextNow’s case, also work to save you money by providing you with free trials and offers from leading brands.
 There is no complicated process for signing up – all it takes is an email address to create a TextNow account.
 The only credit card information you need to fill out is to order a SIM card (one-time purchase) so your phone can access the network for usage outside of Wi-Fi.
 Otherwise, once activated, you just use your phone without any other hidden requirements.

-Helium Mobile, on the other hand, is trying to make internet and data service more accessible by using this plan to track “hotspots” via their mandatory location sharing so they can build their own mini networks.
-While the request is reasonable, considering the benefit, a lot of people – including myself – find their privacy more important.
+Helium Mobile, on the other hand, is trying to make internet and data service more accessible by using the Zero plan to track “hotspots” via their mandatory location sharing so they can build their own mini networks.
+While the request is reasonable, considering the benefit, a lot of people find their privacy more important.
 No company is truly perfect at protecting data, and the requirements needed to enjoy this plan – location sharing and the initial identity verification – are enough to question whether signing up is worth it.

-If you’re looking to save money this year by switching to a free phone plan that gets you up to $144 back in your pocket every month, TextNow is the right carrier for you.
-If you’re not worried about privacy, and need more data access while on-the-go for free, Helium Mobile may be for you.
+If you’re looking to save money this year by switching to a free phone plan, TextNow is the right carrier for you.
+If you’re not worried about privacy, and need more data access while on-the-go for the cost of relevant taxes and fees, Helium Mobile may be for you — but it's no longer truly free and its data is more constrained than the 3GB number indicates.